lulzzz/cloud-custodian-pipeline-sample/docs/setup.md

 * `keyVaultName`: the name of the Key Vault that was created by `setup.sh`
 * `repositoryId`: the id of your Azure DevOps Git repository.
 See [Project Settings] -> [Repositories] -> your repository.
 Your `repositoryId` will be contained in the URL in your browser

-### Subscriptions (`config.json`)
+### Subscription (`config.json`)

-To point the pipeline at your own Azure Subscriptions, update `policies/config.json` with your own subscriptionId's.
+To point the pipeline to the Azure Subscription where policies will be deployed, update `subscription` in `policies/config.json` with your own subscription ID.

+You can quickly get a list of subscriptions that you have access to by running `az account list -o table`.

+### Subscriptions policies will run against (`config.json`)

+For all subscriptions that policies will run against, update `policy-subscriptions` in `policies/config.json` with your own subscription IDs.

-You can quickly get a list of subscriptions that you have access to by running `az account list -o table`
+You can quickly get a list of subscriptions that you have access to by running `az account list -o table`.